unhjaden/comp698-final/README.md

 ### Add Bootstrap
 1. Create and checkout a new branch
         - Git branch add-bootstrap
         - git checkout add-bootstrap
 2. Update Dockerfile code and then add changes to local Git repo
         - git add Dockerfile
 3. Update functional-test.sh code and then add changes to local Git repo
 4. Git add functional-test.sh
 5. Update main.go code and then add changes to local Git repo
         - Git add main.go
 6. Create a folder called “static” and sub-folders inside using Cmder while within the top-level project folder.
         - mkdir static
         - cd static
         - mkdir css
         - mkdir html
         - mkdir js
 7. Add all Bootstrap files to the static sub-folders (css, html, js)
 8. Run cd .. to return to comp698-final folder
 i.
 Add static folder to local Git repo
         - Git add static
 9. Commit changes and push them to Github repo
         - Git commit -m “upgraded server to a bootstrap server”
         - Git push origin add-bootstrap
         - Create PR
 10. At this stage, the server staging-#### (randomized characters after the base instance name) will still be running the Hello World application because we haven’t updated the container image in terraform.
 To remedy this,
         - Go back into GCP and click Container Registry > Images
         - Select the project and grab the tag from the latest image to put into the main.tf file
         - Create a new branch called add-tf-bootstrap and check it out
                 - Git branch add-tf-bootstrap
                 - git checkout add-tf-bootstrap
         - Stage changes made within terraform folder to local Git repo
                 - Git add terraform
         - Commit changes and push them to Git repo
                 - git commit -m "updated tf file to use bootstrap container image"
                 - git push origin add-tf-bootstrap
                 - Create PR

 ### Update Terraform to Deploy Full App to 1 Staging Server and “Hello World” to 1 Prod Server
 1. Create and checkout a new branch called add-prod
         - git branch add-prod
         - git checkout add-prod
 2. Add another template resource named prod or production.
 I used “final-prod”
 3. Add another group manager resource and also give it a name like prod or production.
 4. Put the container image file that used to display “hello world” in the new template’s spot for a container.
 5. Stage changes made within terraform folder
         - git add terraform
-xi.
-Commit changes and push to Git repo
+6. Commit changes and push to Git repo
         - git commit –m “added production server which displays hello world application”
         - git push origin add-prod
         - Create PR
-6. Now, you should see two VM instances in GCP: one prefixed with staging and one with prod.
+7. Now, you should see two VM instances in GCP: one prefixed with staging and one with prod.
 Clicking on the prod external IP link will bring you to a page that says “Hello, World!”
 The staging external IP link will bring you to a page that says “404 page not found”.
 However, if you add /home to the URL of the staging application, you will be brought to a pretty template page styled with Bootstrap.